If you’re looking to enhance new hire training with video, here are a few tips to get started.

 Some people retain information better when they’re more actively engaged in the learning process.
 Panopto enables you to easily build quizzing and polling into your videos so your new hires can get more involved in the topic at hand.
 You could build a simple quiz using Top Hat or Survey Monkey, then append that quiz link into your Panopto video.
 Viewers can answer the quiz during the video, then view the results and engage in dialogue based on the findings.

 Video analytics can be an invaluable tool for determining what works (and what doesn’t!) in your training videos.
-Panopto’s video analytics can show you points in your videos where your new hires’ attention spans are dropping off.
+Panopto’s video analytics dashboard can show you points in your videos where your new hires’ attention spans are dropping off.